Unboxed-Software/solana-course/content/token22-on-chain.md

     pub staking_token_mint: InterfaceAccount<'info, token_interface::Mint>,
 ```

-This is the mint of the staking reward token, the mint authority must by the `pool_authority` PDA so that the program has the ability to mint tokens to users.
-It also must match the given `token_program`.
-We have a custom constrain verifying that this account matches the pubkey stored in the `staking_token_mint` field of the `pool_state` account, if not we return the custom `InvalidStakingTokenMint` error.

 The `user_stake_token_account` follows a similar vein.
-It must match the mint `staking_token_mint`, `user` must be the authority since these are their staking rewards, and this account must match what we have stored on the `user_stake_entry` account as their stake token account.
+It must match the mint `staking_token_mint`, the `user` must be the authority since these are their staking rewards, and this account must match what we have stored on the `user_stake_entry` account as their stake token account.

 ```rust
 #[account(
         mut,